-1. Demonstrate mastery of performance practices appropriate to specific vocal genres, including specific approaches to phrasing, dynamics, and diction.
+1. Through an analysis of style, genre, and historical period, apply appropriate performance practices, including specific approaches to phrasing, dynamics, and diction.

-- 2. Through an analysis of song structure and lyrics, create and convey convincing presentation and characterization in the context of live performance. - 3.
-Demonstrate the ability to carry a vocal part in a vocal quartet. - 4.
-Demonstrate mastery of the international phonetic alphabet (IPA).
+2. Through an analysis of song structure and lyrics, create and convey convincing presentation and characterization in the context of live performance.

+3. Demonstrate the ability to carry a part in a vocal ensemble.